Japanese cuisine: Indonesia

 In the ASEAN region, Indonesia is the second largest market for Japanese food, after Thailand.
-Japanese cuisine has been increasingly popular as the growth of the Indonesian middle-class expecting higher quality foods.
-This is also contributed to the fact that Indonesia has large numbers of Japanese expatriates.
-The main concern is the halal issue.
-As a Muslim majority country, Indonesians expected that Japanese food served there are halal according to Islamic dietary law, which means no pork and alcohol allowed.
-Japanese restaurants in Indonesia often offer a set menu which include rice served with an array of Japanese favourites in a single setting.
+Japanese cuisine has been increasingly popular as a result of the growing Indonesian middle-class expecting higher quality foods.
+This has also contributed to the fact that Indonesia has large numbers of Japanese expatriates.
+The main concern is the issue of many traditional Japanese recipes not being halal.
+As a Muslim majority country, Indonesians expect that Japanese foods served there are halal according to Islamic dietary law, which means no pork or alcohol are allowed.
+Japanese restaurants in Indonesia often offer a set menu which includes rice served with an array of Japanese favourites in a single setting.
 A set menu might include a choice of yakiniku or sukiyaki, including a sample of sushi, tempura, gyoza and miso soup.
-Quite authentic Japanese style izakaya and ramen shops can be found in Little Tokyo (Melawai) area in Blok M, South Jakarta, serving both Japanese expats and local clienteles.
-Today, Japanese restaurants can be found in most of Indonesian major cities, with high concentration in Greater Jakarta area, Bandung, Surabaya and Bali.
+Authentic Japanese style izakaya and ramen shops can be found in the Little Tokyo (Melawai) area in Blok M, South Jakarta, serving both Japanese expats and local clienteles.
+Today, Japanese restaurants can be found in most major Indonesian cities, with a high concentration in Greater Jakarta area, Bandung, Surabaya and Bali.

-In some cases, Japanese cuisine in Indonesia is often slanted to suit Indonesian taste.
-Hoka Hoka Bento in particular is an Indonesian-owned Japanese fast food restaurant chain that cater to the Indonesian clientele.
-As a result the foods served there have been adapted to suit Indonesians' taste.
+In some cases, Japanese cuisine in Indonesia is often altered to suit Indonesian taste.
+Hoka Hoka Bento in particular is an Indonesian-owned Japanese fast food restaurant chain that caters to the Indonesian clientele.
+As a result, the foods served there have been adapted to suit Indonesians' taste.
 Examples of the change include stronger flavours compared to the authentic subtle Japanese taste, the preference for fried food, as well as the addition of sambal to cater to the Indonesians' preference for hot and spicy food.

-Japanese food popularity also had penetrated street food culture, as modest Warjep or Warung Jepang (Japanese food stall) offer Japanese food such as tempura, okonomiyaki and takoyaki, at very moderately low prices.
+Japanese food popularity also has penetrated street food culture, as modest Warjep or Warung Jepang (Japanese food stall) offer Japanese food such as tempura, okonomiyaki and takoyaki, at moderately low prices.
 Today, okonomiyaki and takoyaki are popular street fare in Jakarta and other Indonesian cities.
 This is also pushed further by the Japanese convenience stores operating in Indonesia, such as 7-Eleven and Lawson offering Japanese favourites such as oden, chicken katsu (deep-fried chicken cutlet), chicken teriyaki and onigiri.

-Some chefs in Indonesian sushi establishment has created a Japanese-Indonesian fusion cuisine, such as krakatau roll, gado-gado roll, rendang roll and gulai ramen.
-The idea of fusion cuisine between spicy Indonesian Padang and Japanese cuisine was thought because both cuisine traditions are well-liked by Indonesians.
+Some chefs in Indonesian sushi establishments have created a Japanese-Indonesian fusion cuisine, such as krakatau roll, gado-gado roll, rendang roll and gulai ramen.
+The idea of fusion cuisine melding spicy Indonesian Padang and Japanese cuisine was combined because both cuisine traditions are well-liked by Indonesians.
 Nevertheless, some of these Japanese eating establishments might strive to serve authentic Japanese cuisine abroad.
 Numbers of Japanese chain restaurants has established their business in Indonesia, such as Yoshinoya gyūdon restaurant chain, Gyu-Kaku yakiniku restaurant chain and Ajisen Ramen restaurant chain.